kuzzleio/kuzzle/src/lib/workers/README.md

 As an example, the persistence to [elasticsearch]("https://www.elastic.co/products/elasticsearch") is implemented as a Worker in Kuzzle core.

-Additionally, serveral Workers of the same type can be launched in paralell, on the same or a different host.
+Additionally, serveral Workers of the same type can be launched in parallel, on the same or a different host.

 This flexibility allows the Kuzzle system administrators to leverage their resources consumption and distribute and/or scale their services as fits bests their needs.